onlinejudge95/DiceHub/frontend/README.md

 git clone git@github.com:onlinejudge95/DiceHub.git
 ```

--   Generate a `.env.local` file using `.env` file as a template.
+-   Generate a `.env.local` file using `.env.example` file as a template.
 Reach out to [onlinejudge95](mailto:onlinejudge95@gmail.com) for a working copy of the same

 *   Do the changes required
 *   Run the development server